Book2009/FE-NOC/README.md

 char TURN = 'U';
 char ULTRA_DIR = 'R';
 ```
-This code above, we defines several variables used for various control and tracking functions. `long` is used for define time variable. `float` for variable that has decimal. `int` for variable that is integer. `bool` for variable that its output is true and false. `char` is for variable that is used to store data as a single character.
+This code above, we define several variables used for various control and tracking functions. `long` is used for defining time variable. `float` for variable that has decimal. `int` for variable that is integer. `bool` for variable that its output is true and false. `char` is for variable that is used to store data as a single character.

 - #### **Section 8 [Obstacle Challenge round]**